visionequipment/arp/README.md

 ## Usage

-Information about how to use the component can be found in the [User Manual] (docs/usermanual.md).
+Information about how to use the component can be found in the [User Manual](docs/usermanual.md).

 ## License